loathers/delve/README.md

 ```

 ## Cautions:
 - It is suggested to be level 30 before basement diving.
+It will greatly reduce the cost of the exercise.
-- Maintaining required stat buffs is expensive.
+- Maintaining required stat buffs can be very expensive.
 It can cost millions of meat.
-Closet all meat you don't want to use in the basement.
+If you don't want to use a ton of meat for this script, closet or convert it to dense meat stacks.